 • Ability to identify and mitigate risks to the organization.

-• Excellent project management skills – from the visioning phase, to clarifying roles and timelines, to execution.
+• Excellent project management skills – from the planning phase, to clarifying roles and timelines, to execution.

 • Ability to manage change, work under pressure, manage multiple projects simultaneously both strategic and tactical.

 Work Environment (Conditions and Physical Demands)